Anant/example-cassandra-and-apache-airflow/README.md

 ./airflow.sh
 ```
 ### Confirm that Airflow is running [localhost:8080](http://localhost:8080/)
 Now navigate to the DAGs page and run the Airflow_and_Cassandra DAG, start building your own DAG.
+You can read more about this here [Airflow and Casssandra](https://blog.anant.us/airflow-and-cassandra-writing-to-cassandra-from-airflow/).